On Linearly Precoded Rate Splitting for Gaussian MIMO Broadcast Channels: Rate-Splitting with MMSE Precoding

 \end{lemma}

-Note that in the above simplification, we have omitted the interference term and replaced $P_{\mathcal{K}}$ by $P$ in $\Qm_{\mathcal{K}}$, both of which only incur a bounded power loss in terms of $K$.
+Note that in the above simplification, we have omitted the interference term and replaced $P_{\mathcal{K}}$ by $P$ in $\Qm_{\mathcal{K}}$, both of which only incur a bounded power loss in terms of $K$, but can simplfy further analyses.
 The number of constraints in the above region corresponds to the number of non-empty collections $\collectionS_k$ for all $k\in[K]$.